RGPD and HR data: good practices

 • liability: the misuse or illegal sale of personal information is sanctioned;

-• right of the persons: the persons whose data are kept must be clearly informed and they have a right of access to this information as well as a right of modification, even of suppression.
+• individual rights: the people whose data is stored must be clearly informed, and they have a right of access to this information, as well as a right to modify or even delete it.

 What are the impacts of the RGPD on HR?

-As a As the main collectors of personal data, human resources management departments are the first to be affected by the GDPR.
+As the main collectors of personal data, HR departments are the first to be affected by the GDPR.
 To comply with the GDPR, companies need to reorganize and rethink the way they manage personal data.

 The recruitment of a DPO (Data Protection Officer) profile may be necessary to support all departments in the implementation of the RGPD.